web-platform-tests/rfcs/rfcs/single_test.md

 foolip tried [Remove the error_handler trigger for single-page tests](https://github.com/web-platform-tests/wpt/commit/9cfe47650fd86a039effe162ab9ea039d329dbb3) &rarr; [runs](https://wpt.fyi/runs?sha=9cfe47650fd86a039effe162ab9ea039d329dbb3&max-count=10) / [results](https://wpt.fyi/results/?run_id=319960008&run_id=316100006&run_id=318120011).
 The [FileAPI example](https://wpt.fyi/results/FileAPI/url/url-format.any.worker.html?run_id=319960008&run_id=316100006&run_id=318120011) is _still_ no good, now there's a bogus passing subtest instead.
 As mentioned above, this is because `done()` is called in generated code.

 With additional tweaking one can probably ensure that an uncaught error is treated as a harness error, solving most of the problem.
 However, some minor warts would remain:
-- A test would have reach an assert or `done()` before it's known to be a single-page test.
+- A test would have to reach an assert or `done()` before it's known to be a single-page test.
 - Therefore, one couldn't rely on an exception to fail the test, with behavior changing after the first assert.
-This is subtle, and to avoid a harness error a bogus assert or `setup()` wrapping would be needed.
+This is subtle, and to avoid a harness error, correct `setup()` wrapping would be needed.

 Note: not all harness errors can be avoided, but they are often a sign of a test problem, and so avoiding them where possible help highlight those problems.